finos/rune-dsl/documentation/rosetta-modelling-component.md

 ## Built-in type

+Rosetta includes a number of built-in types that are defined at the language level and do not need to be redefined with each model.
+By contrast, the types that are not built-in and which a model defines are often referred to as *complex types*.

 ### Basic Type

 Rosetta defines five fundamental data types.
 The set of basic types available in the Rosetta DSL are controlled at the language level by the `basicType` definition: